Trace your family's paths, find your ancestors' homes and explore the old country.

 Digging into the city's multicultural roots can be both a challenge and a fiesta -- these tips and resources will get you started.

 Perplexed by patents and plats?
 Confused by claims?
 Survey our beginner's guide to land records.
+This article includes a short Genealogy How-To Video on how to map your ancestor's property with the Bureau of Land Management's General Land Office website.

 With 2 million General Land Office patents to mine, the Bureau of Land Management's Web site is an El Dorado for public land records.